 Welcome to FishingNotes.com Charles Mill Lake fishing report

 page.
 Here you will find all the information you need to make the best decisions for today's fishing.
 Current weather including air temperature, barometric pressure, wind speed and direction are continuously updated throughout the day.
-Vital fishing information for Charles Mill Lake
+Charles Mill Lake water temperature

 Charles Mill Lake Dam is a rolled earth fill dam with an impervious, water resistent, clay core.
 The dam, is 48 feet high, 1,390 feet long and 20 feet wide.
 This flood reduction system also includes two dikes and one levee.
 These structures, the dam, dikes and levee, hold the water that may build up behind them from the 215 square mile drainage area the dam serves.
 The dam also has two spillways to handle water above the maximum the dam is designed to hold; one is built into the gate house, the other is beyond the gate house against the right abutment.
 There are five gates which allow the water to pass through the dam and provide control of it.
 During the summer months the lake is kept at about 31 feet at the dam which provides 1,350 surface acers of water.
 At that level the water is backed up the Black Fork about 5.2 miles.
 When the dam is holding the maximum flood water it is designed to hold there would be 6,050 surface acres of water behind the dam and water would be backed up the Black Fork 19.8 miles.